 The first week of class there will be a special quiz covering the syllabus.
 It is 20 questions.
 There is no time limit on this quiz.
 It will also have 5 attempts available.

 ASSIGNMENTS- NOT REQUIRED

-This section of the syllabus will detail a number of assignments that will not directly determine your grade and are optional to complete.
+This section of the syllabus will include details for assignments that will not directly determine your grade and are optional to complete.

 Why are they not required?